cmoten/machine-learning-course-ALU/docs/03-Non-Linear-Algorithms.md

 </div>

-As we stated previously, the samples that contribute to the calcluation of the regression curve, also called suppprt vectors, are the samples  outside of the $\epsilon$ threshold.
-At first, this finding may seem counterintutive, so examining Figure \@ref(fig:svm-res-models) could help with building an intuition for this.
+As we stated previously, the samples that contribute to the calculation of the regression curve, also called support vectors, are the samples outside of the $\epsilon$ threshold.
+At first, this finding may seem counterintuitive, so examining Figure \@ref(fig:svm-res-models) could help with building an intuition for this.
 Specifically looking at the bottom right model, we can see that the residuals that are within the $\epsilon$ threshold are in fact zero and all other residuals contribute linearly to the regression equation.

 <div class="figure" style="text-align: center">
 <img src="img/applied-pred-Ch7Fig06.png" alt="Plots of various contributions to the regression line of model residuals adapted from Kuhn and Johnson (2013)" width="90%" />